jurrien-fakkeldij/chapter-workshop-beth/README.md

     }
 )
 ```
 And don't forget to remove our current database (array) and the inserts for that database.
+If you don't there will probably be a naming issue where db is already used.
-We should now have an app for a todo list that persists through server resets (don't overwrite the database).
+We should now have an application for a todo list that persists through server resets (don't overwrite the database).
 Test this at http://localhost:3000/

 ## Extra content unlocked

 ### Turso
-So at the beginning we talked about what the BETH stack was and we missed the T, well not really I think using the builtin sqlite from Bun served us well here.
-However I think we should still use it and I will go over the edits needed to connect to Turso.
+So at the beginning, we talked about what the BETH stack was and so far we missed the T, well not really.
+Using the builtin SQLite from Bun served us well here.
+Having said this, I think we should still try it and I will go over the edits needed to connect to Turso.
-I already created a database with an existing table, so this means that we will all have a similar view on the state once we all connect.
-This will bring it's own misery (don't delete something that doesn't exist).
+I already created a database with an existing table.
+This means that we will all have a similar view of the state once we all connect.
+This will bring its own misery (don't delete something that doesn't exist), but we won't fix these here.

-Start with adding new dependencies since we won't be using the bun sqlite drivers but now libsql drivers.
+Start with adding new dependencies since we won't be using the bun SQLite drivers but now libsql drivers.
 ```bash
 bun add @libsql/client
 ```

-I am not going to go into creating this database, you can watch the YT video for that if you like.
+I am not going to go into creating this database, you can watch the Youtube video for that if you like.
 We do need to create some environment variables we can later also use to store as secrets in a pipeline (also in the video not in this course).
-Let's create a .env file in the root of the project.
+Let's create a `.env` file in the root of the project.
 ```bash
 DATABASE_URL=GET_THIS_FROM_ME_TO_CONNECT_TO_DB
 DATABASE_AUTH_TOKEN=GET_THIS_FROM_ME_FOR_MAGIC
 ```

+`TODO CHECK IF THE NEXT PASSAGE IS NEEDED!`
-and create a drizzle.config.ts file to tell drizzle where to connect to
+We als need to create a drizzle.config.ts file in the root of the project to tell drizzle where to connect to using the earlier created environment variables.
 ```typescript
 import type { Config } from "drizzle-kit";